 20. A large network of limestone cavern Anahulu Cave is a known freshwater pool and a popular bating spot.

 21. The Mapu a Vae or “Whistle of the Noble” are famous natural blowholes in the Kingdom of Tonga.

-23. Tonga has one of the highest overweight and obese population.
+23. The country has one of the highest overweight and obese population.
 King Tupou IV was the world’s heaviest monarch with 208.7 kg weight.

-24. The highest point of Tonga is situated in Kao Island, with an elevation of 1033 meters.
+24. Highest point of the country is situated in Kao Island, with an elevation of 1033 meters.